Comic-Con 2020 is virtual, and free: How and when to watch from home, and what to expect

 Comic-Con organizers are hoping for a regular, in-person gathering in San Diego in 2021, though the way the coronavirus pandemic is going, it's anyone's guess as to whether that'll be possible.
 For now, the 2021 Comic-Con is set for July 22-25 at the sprawling San Diego Convention Center.

-Discuss: Comic-Con 2020 is virtual, and free: How to watch SDCC and what to expect
+Discuss: Comic-Con 2020 is virtual, and free: How to watch and what to expect

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.